ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Mechanisms.md

 ### Swapping Polices
 Page faults are slow, sometimes requiring 1,000,000x times the cost of a normal instruction.
 This means decisions must be made on how to handle a page fault.
 These two decisions are:
 1. When should a page on disk be brought into memory?
-2. Which resident page in memory should be exported to disk?
+2. Which resident page in memory should be moved out to disk?

 ### Virtual Memory Area
 The table of information on allocated memory with **permissions**, **present bits**, and **valid bits**.
 The hardware only cares about permissions and the present bit; the OS cares about the valid bit.
 When the page is on disk, the PPN is the physical location on disk; when the page is in memory, the PPN is the location on the page table.